-When you’re considering rhinoplasty in Albany and Latham, NY, online videos such as those on YouTube can be a great educational resource.
+When you’re considering rhinoplasty, online videos such as those on YouTube can be a great educational resource.
 In fact, I often create YouTube videos to inform viewers about the benefits and risks involved, the steps that occur in surgery, and what to expect during recovery.
 I do this to help people better understand the procedure they’re interested in and what they can anticipate from their results.

 Rhinoplasty Videos Are Helpful—To a Point

 Online videos can be a good starting point when you’re just beginning to think about having a procedure performed, even before you’ve met with a plastic surgeon.
 However, your research shouldn’t begin and end with YouTube.
 Here’s why:

 - Anyone can make a video.
 Not all rhinoplasty videos are made by board-certified plastic surgeons.
 Anyone can make a nose job video and present information in a way that benefits them, rather than provide you with honest information.
 Try to find out who created the video you are watching and do some investigating to determine if the video is from a credible source for information.

 - Videos are results focused.
 Many online videos only focus on the after-effects of surgery.
 That is, they don’t discuss the recovery period or how to determine if you are a good candidate for the procedure.
 By fast-forwarding to the end result, a video can create unrealistic expectations.
 Look for a balance between results, unbiased information, and facts when viewing online videos.